andreyStrachuk/HashTable/README.md

 ![](images/optmization_results/isalphA.png "").

-We got 4% boost.
-Well, it is an optimization.
-4% is better that 0.
+We got almost nothing.
+It seems like I cannot overtake compiler.
 Next function is HashCRC32.
 Obviously, it counts hash.
 First of all, I'll code it in Assembly.
 It is C version:
 ```cpp
 int HashCRC32 (void *str, const int length) {